cloudspinx/terraform-libvirt-kvm-modules/README.md

-# Terraform modules to create network, storage pool, and libvirt domains
+# Terraform modules to create libvirt storage pools, networks, and vm domains

 This repository contains Terraform module for managing KVM resources.